mattphad/SHintern/README.md

 # SHintern
-This is the readme for themy Spectrum Health internship repo
+This is the readme for my Spectrum Health internship repo